Skip to content

 Composite image of a PDC project and its associated storage folder at the bottom.
 In this case, the full folder name is /cfs/klemming/projects/snic/naiss2023-22-10271

-6. Submit the script created by Darsync
+6. Run/submit the script created by Darsync

-You submit the transfer script the same way you submit any jobs at UPPMAX: Replace nais2024-23-9999 with the name of the folder you told Darsync to transfer.
+Replace nais2024-23-9999 with the name of the folder you told Darsync to transfer.

 sbatch ~/dardel_naiss2024-23-9999.sh